MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 If you select **Require BitLocker backup to AD DS**, BitLocker can't be turned on unless the computer is connected to the domain and the backup of BitLocker recovery information to AD DS succeeds.
 This option is selected by default to help ensure that BitLocker recovery is possible.

 A recovery password is a 48-digit number that unlocks access to a BitLocker-protected drive.
-A key package contains a drive’s BitLocker encryption key, which is secured by one or more recovery passwords.
+A key package contains a drive's BitLocker encryption key, which is secured by one or more recovery passwords.
 Key packages may help perform specialized recovery when the disk is damaged or corrupted.

 If the **Require BitLocker backup to AD DS** option isn't selected, AD DS backup is attempted, but network or other backup failures don't prevent the BitLocker setup.
 The Backup process isn't automatically retried, and the recovery password might not be stored in AD DS during BitLocker setup.
 TPM initialization might be needed during the BitLocker setup.
 Enable the **Turn on TPM backup to Active Directory Domain Services** policy setting in **Computer Configuration\\Administrative Templates\\System\\Trusted Platform Module Services** to ensure that TPM information is also backed up.